Building a modern marketing tech stack: essential tools and tips

 • Ease of use for marketers to set up and analyze tests

-• Flexibility to test across channels and touchpoints
+• Flexibility to test across channels and touch points

 • Dashboards to view and understand test results